lunarlab-gatech/VINS-MONO-ROS2/README.md

 - 1. Robot parameters, or those that would always have to change due to differences in the robots/systems we are using.
 - 2. Tunable parameters, or those that don't fall in the category above.

-For a fair evaluation of VINS-Mono, ideally we only change parameters in category 1.
-However, due to the fact that we will take VINS-Mono's output and apply it to a Multi-Robot SLAM pipeline later, we felt it necessary to change at least one parameter related to loop closures, as the SLAM pipeline should handle that.

 Below we document all parameters that were changed in both categories 1 & 2:

 Category 1: